NLESC-JCER/run-cpp-on-web/js-webapp/README.md

   --bind newtonraphson.cpp wasm-newtonraphson.cpp
 ```

-This will generate a JavaScript file, ``newtonraphson.js``, that we can embed in an HTML page, as follows:
+This will generate a JavaScript file ``newtonraphson.js``.
+Using this JavaScript library, we can find the root of the
+mathematical function, and subsequently display its value with the following HTML:

 ```html
 <!doctype html>